WMUS 103 Music Theory for Worship Leaders

 Rationale

-As practitioners of worship in the 21st-century church, one of our primary mediums of communication is music.
+For practitioners of worship in the 21st-century church, one of the primary mediums of communication is music.
 Music serves as a valuable tool for the facilitation of worship within the local church, and though this medium is not itself worship, it is commonplace in the evangelical community.
 Music, therefore, merits thorough understanding and study.
 This course seeks to provide a foundational understanding of music through exploration of the elements most critical to the worship leader.

 Course Assignment